 Dividend growth investors love an annual rise in dividends.
 It’s perfectly understandable, but unfortunately, more of an irrational “dividend bias”.

-The aim of a dividend growth investor is to have a portfolio of stocks that most likely increase the dividend annually.
+A dividend growth investor aims to have a portfolio of stocks that most likely increase the dividend annually.
 However, we believe this goal is completely irrational.
 Why focus on distributions?

-The Dividend Aristocrats are an exclusive list of companies that have increased their dividends annually for at least 25 years in a row.
+The Dividend Aristocrats (what is it) is an exclusive list of companies that have increased their dividends annually for at least 25 years in a row.
 Even more exclusive is the Dividend Kings, with a 50-year track record.
 Quite impressive!